 AK is the oldest of the current militia facade groups, first appearing in 2019 and remaining continually active ever since.
 Among Iraqis, it is one of the best-known facade groups, and its name is sometimes used as shorthand for new militia groups.

 AK claims responsibility for attacks carried out by fasail (armed groups).
-It has claimed improvised explosive device attacks on convoys since March 2020, and at least one rocket attack on the U.S. embassy (November 17, 2020).
+It has claimed improvised explosive device attacks on convoys since March 2020, and at least two rocket attacks (one on the U.S. embassy (November 17, 2020) and one against Turkish forces (February 15, 2021)).

 The group primarily communicates through branded statements published online, which are then quickly reposted across the militia networks.